cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-04-DS-Basic1-Data-Structures.md

 ---

-### Ordered List - Abstract Data Type
+## Ordered List - Abstract Data Type

-ordered list.
-- For example, if the list of integers shown above were an ordered list (ascending order), then it could be written as `17, 26, 31, 54, 77, and 93`.
-- Since 17 is the smallest item, it occupies the first position in the list.
-- Likewise, since 93 is the largest, it occupies the last position.

-The structure of an ordered list
+ordered list
 - a collection of items where **each item** holds a `relative position that is based upon some underlying characteristic of the item`.

 - The ordering is typically either ascending or descending and we assume that list items have a meaningful comparison operation that is already defined.

 - Many of the ordered list operations are the same as those of the unordered list.

+- For example
+  - the list of integers were an ordered list (ascending order),
+  - then it could be written as `17, 26, 31, 54, 77, and 93`.
+  - Since 17 is the smallest item, it occupies the first position in the list.
+  - Likewise, since 93 is the largest, it occupies the last position.

 ---